 Anyone travelling as a family or with small children will be looking for a location that has plenty of tourist conveniences nearby and a wide range of activities to keep everyone occupied, all in a relatively compact area that doesn’t require too much travelling or break the bank.

-In Corfu’s case, this easily makes Paleokastritsa the ideal choice, as it ticks all of those boxes.
-I would personally recommend staying at Villa Ampelaki 2, a beautiful, 4-star, self-catering destination, with a “wonderful” rating on booking.com, you will have plenty of space in your own private villa, situated right on the beach and in the centre of the neighbourhood, with all the attractions an equal distance away.
+In Corfu’s case, this easily makes Paleokastritsa the great choice, as it ticks all of those boxes.
+I would personally recommend staying at the mid-range hotel Villa Ampelaki 2.
+This beautiful 4-star hotel is a self-catering destination, you will have plenty of space in your own private villa, situated right on the beach and in the center of the neighborhood, with all the attractions an equal distance away.

-Corfu has a number of beautiful beaches spread across the island, with long stretches of golden sand, tourist hubs and even some pebbly, shelly beaches, perfect for long walks, dotted around.
+Corfu has a number of beautiful beaches spread across the island, with long stretches of golden sandy beaches, tourist hubs, and even some pebbly, shelly beaches, perfect for long walks, dotted around.

 If I had to suggest one place to stay with beaches in mind though, it would have to be Agios Georgios.
 That’s because this is surrounded by some of the most amazing beaches on the island.

-The Labranda Sandy Beach is a 5-star resort, located just a short walk from Issos Beach and is surrounded by bars, restaurants and shops.
+The Labranda Sandy Beach is a 5-star resort, located just a short walking distance from Issos Beach and is surrounded by bars, restaurants, and shops.
 Even without getting into what’s on offer in the rest of the town, if you are purely looking for a relaxing beach vacation, this is the place to go.